dilolua/mt-exercise-03/README.md

 # Update to download_data.sh:

 We have updated the download_data.sh script to download "Bleak House" by Charles Dickens from https://www.gutenberg.org/cache/epub/1023/pg1023.txt.
+After we have preprocessed our data (Folder data).
 This text will serve as the training dataset for our models.
-After we have preprocessed our data.(Folder data)

 # Update to train.sh: